datadimension/bashtools/README.md

 This projects is different in that it is not a web project, more its compiled into a user directory to be used for bash_profile therefore it should be stored outside of the www development directory.

-Edits should be pushed with bash-push.
+Edits should be pushed with bash-push !

 Changes are made simply with bash-pull which pulls from git and recompiles and restarts bash